-Pursuant to Elections Code Sections 2187(g) and 2188, voter registration information is available to candidates for election & campaign purposes.
+Pursuant to Elections Code Sections 2187(g) and 2188, voter registration information is available to candidates for election and campaign purposes.

 Each request to purchase voter registration information must be submitted with identification on applications provided by the Marin County Elections Department.

-The applications, instructions and pricing can be found at www.marinvotes.org.
+Applications, instructions. and pricing can be found at www.marinvotes.org.
 Click Voter Registration then Purchasing Information.

-- Use of this data, including but not limited to using registration information for purposes of communicating with voters, is allowed pursuant to the California Code of Regulations, Title 2, Division 7, Article 1, Section 19003. - 2) Prohibited uses are pursuant to California Elections Code Sections 2194, and includes but not limited to any personal, private, or commercial purpose advertising, solicitation, sale, or marketing of products; or the harassment of any voter or voter's household.
+- Use of this data, including but not limited to using registration information for purposes of communicating with voters, is allowed pursuant to the California Code of Regulations, Title 2, Division 7, Article 1, Section 19003. - Prohibited uses are pursuant to California Elections Code Sections 2194, and includes but not limited to any personal, private, or commercial purpose advertising, solicitation, sale, or marketing of products; or the harassment of any voter or voter's household.

-&lt;sup>20 E.C. §18370
+19 E.C. §18370